 If our dog-friendly places in Newcastle has whet your appetite then why not book a long weekend or mini-break in the city.
 There are plenty of options when it comes to doggie accommodation in Newcastle so why wait?

 After a day of exploring there’s nothing better than coming back somewhere, you can kick your shoes off and relax.
-This list of pet-friendly cottages in Newcastle offers the opportunity to do just that.
+These Newcastle dog friendly cottages offer the opportunity to do just that.

-Further afield and a more rural option there are dozens of Newcastle log cabins that allow dogs in the surrounding area if peace and quiet is your thing.
+Further afield and a more rural option there are dog friendly lodges in Newcastle and across the surrounding area if peace and quiet is your thing.